TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    Description
-         Field name(s) in the record which point to the field where the key for “ds” is found.
+         Field name(s) in the record which point to the field where the key for "ds" is found.
 Up to two field names can be specified comma separated.

 .. container:: table-row